concur/developer.concur.com/src/manage-apps/go-market-docs/app-center-partner-marketing-toolkit.markdown

 ### <a name="social-media-overview"></a>Social Media Overview

 In addition to issuing a press release highlighting your SAP Concur integration, we encourage you to promote it through social media channels.
 Please share all blog posts, Tweets and Facebook posts with App Center Marketing for approval.
-We will work with you to jointly promote your posts and better amplify the message.

 > Please ensure blog posts, tweets and Facebook posts go out after any press releases are issued.